EU proposes joint studies to speed acceptance of new medicine

-The joint action, set to take more than three years to enter into force, would replace a largely national approach to health technology assessment (HTA) that duplicates work, limits transparency and impedes market access for innovation.
+The joint action, set to take more than three years to enter force, would replace a largely national approach to health technology assessment (HTA) which duplicates work, offers limited transparency and impedes market access for innovation.

 The Commission’s plans aim to make better use of available resources, to have a consistent methodology and to improve business predictability in a healthcare sector accounting for some 10 percent of the EU’s economic output.